bglarkin/tgr_fun/fungal_ecology.md

 variation.
 Selected explanatory variables are pH and the grass-forb index; see table for individual p values and statistics.

-Create the figure, combine with pathogen-plant correlation figure in patchwork later:
+Create the figure objects.
+Figure 6 will be produced with panels from other groups, see code in the saprotrophs section.

 ``` r
 mod_step_eig <- round(mod_step$CCA$eig * 100, 1)